truehalfblood/Silver-Pitch-Sevens----Core/README.md

 the results of the given match according to the given statics of either the team or individual players depending on what sports it is.

-This game basically seeks to emulate a Rugby Match and by extension theSeven ASide version of the game.
-The core is still at very early stages of it developmentt so nothing concrete yet.
+This game basically seeks to emulate a Rugby Match and by extension the Seven Aside version of the game.
+The core is still at very early stages of it development so nothing concrete yet.

-So summary, what i am building here ois the match engine for a browser based game that would eventually be
+So summary, what I am building here is the match engine for a browser based game that would eventually be
 ***Silver Pitch Sevens***.